Whether With Shears or on a Skateboard, These Friends Explain How Practice Is Key

 Mio: What made you start Vacancy Project?

-Mio: How do you practice your creative process for hairstyles?
+Mio: How do you practise your creative process for hairstyles?

 Masami: Yes, I do.
 When I first moved to New York and saw the diversity of the city, I felt a huge sense of relief, like, I had been saved.
 Japan is conservative and sometimes LGBTQ people have a hard time living there.
 Many of them hide their sexuality and some people show their unconscious bias through casual discriminatory remarks.
 By sharing my positive experience in New York, I want to show there is nothing wrong with being LGBTQ.